intershop/devenv-4-iom/doc/01_first_steps.md

 * `ID`.
 Every developer instance of IOM, hence every configuration file, needs to have a unique value for ID.
 Once you have set the `ID` and started the according IOM, you must not change it anymore.
 Otherwise you will loose the ability to access/control the resources associated with the IOM installation.
 * `IMAGE_PULL_POLICY`.
 The value of this property has to be set to `IfNotPresent`.
 This makes it easier to get through the _first steps_ example.
 The [_operations_ part of the documentation](03_operations.md) shows a more sustainable approach to [access a private Docker registry](03_operations.md#private_docker_registry).
 * `IOM_IMAGE`.
 You need to define the IOM image, that has to be used for the _first steps_ example.
 If you use IOM version 4.0.0, then the according image name is `docker.intershop.de/intershophub/iom:4.0.0`.
 The `IOM_IMAGE` property is one of the most important settings, since it defines what will be executed by _devenv-4-iom_.
-By defining the image, you can control that a specific project, a standard IOM product without any customizations or an image of the IOM project you have created locally will run in your development environment.
+By defining the image, you can control that a specific project, a standard IOM product without any customizations or an image of the IOM project, you have created locally, will run in your development environment.

 Now set the new values for `ID`, `IMAGE_PULL_POLICY` and `IOM_IMAGE`.
 Please take care, to NOT add any whitespaces around the '='!

     # set ID, IMAGE_PULL_POLICY and IOM_IMAGE in devenv.project.properties
     vi devenv.project.properties

 The other values of the new configuration file are filled with default settings defined by _devenv-4-iom_.
-It is not necessary to change any of these settings for the _first steps_ example.
+It is not necessary to change any of them for the _first steps_ example.

-The Docker registry, we selected for our example, requires a login.
+The Docker registry, we selected for our example, requires authentication.
 Hence you have to log in to the registry.
 Additionally you need to download the images, in order to make them accessible for _devenv-4-iom_.

 Open the newly created config-file `devenv.project.properties` and use the values of the `*_IMAGE` properties to pull the Docker images manually, just as shown in the box below.